NIP omega-categorical structures: the rank 1 case: Linear orders

 Note that if $(V,\leq)$ is transitive over $A$, in the sense that it is a complete type over $A$, then it is weakly transitive over $A$.
 As an example, consider the structure $(\mathbb Q;\leq ,P)$, where $\leq$ is the usual order on $\mathbb Q$ and $P(x)$ is a unary predicate that is dense co-dense in $\mathbb Q$.
 Then the order $(\mathbb Q;\leq)$ is weakly transitive (over $\emptyset$), but is not a complete type.

-\begin{lemma} \begin{enumerate} \item A definable subset of a topological rank 1 linear order has itself topological rank 1. \item If $(V,\leq)$ is an $A$-definable dense order without first or last element, and $W\subseteq V$ is a dense $A$-definable subset of $V$, then $V$ has topological rank 1 (resp. is weakly transitive over $A$, resp. is minimal over $A$) if and only if $W$ has the same property \end{enumerate} \end{lemma} \begin{proof} 1.
-Let $(V,\leq)$ have topological rank 1 and $W\subseteq V$ be definable (over some parameters).
+\begin{lemma} \begin{enumerate} \item If $(V,\leq)$ is weakly transitive over $A$, then it has neither first nor last element. \item A definable subset of a topological rank 1 linear order has itself topological rank 1. \item If $(V,\leq)$ is an $A$-definable dense order without first or last element, and $W\subseteq V$ is a dense $A$-definable subset of $V$, then $V$ has topological rank 1 (resp. is weakly transitive over $A$, resp. is minimal over $A$) if and only if $W$ has the same property \end{enumerate} \end{lemma} \begin{proof} 1.
+If $V$ has a first (resp. last) element $a$, then $\{a\}$ is an $A$-definable subset of $V$ that is neither empty nor dense.

+2. Let $(V,\leq)$ have topological rank 1 and $W\subseteq V$ be definable (over some parameters).
 Let $E$ be a definable convex equivalence relation on $W$ with infinitely many infinite classes.
 Define a relation $\overline E$ on $V$ by: $\overline E(a,b)$ holds if all the points of $W$ in the interval $a\leq x\leq b$ are in one $E$-equivalence class.
 Then $\overline E$ is a definable convex equivalence relation on $V$ with infinitely many infinite classes.
 This contradicts $V$ having topological rank 1.

-2. If $E$ is a definable convex equivalence relation on $V$, then its restriction $E|_W$ to $W$ is also a definable convex equivalence relation.
+3. If $E$ is a definable convex equivalence relation on $V$, then its restriction $E|_W$ to $W$ is also a definable convex equivalence relation.
 Furthermore if $E$ has infinitely many infinite classes on $V$, each of those classes has infinite intersection with $W$ by density, hence $E|_W$ shows that $W$ does not have topological rank 1.
 Along with the first point, this shows that $V$ has topological rank 1 if and only if $W$ has topological rank 1.

-If $X\subseteq V$ is $A$-definable and neither empty nor dense, then $W\cap \overline X$ has the same property, where $\overline X$ denotes the closure of $X$ in $V$.
-This shows that if $W$ is weakly transitive over $A$, then so is $V$.
-The reverse implication is obvious. \end{proof}
+Assume that $V$ is not weakly transitive.
+Let $X\subseteq V$ be $A$-definable, non-empty and not dense in $V$.
+If $X$ is finite, let $a$ be its first element.
+Then the set $\{x\in W: x<a\}$ is $A$-definable, non-empty (as $V$ has no first element and $W$ is dense in $V$) and not dense in $W$ (as $V$ has no last element).
+This shows that $W$ is not weakly transitive over $A$.
+If now $X$ is infinite, let $\overline X$ be its topological closure in $V$.
+Then $W\cap \overline X$ is $A$-definable, non-empty and not dense in $W$.
+Thus $W$ is not weakly transitive over $A$.
+Conversely, it is immediate that if $W$ is not weakly transitive over $A$ then neither is $V$. \end{proof}

 \begin{lemme} Let $(V,\leq)$ be a definable dense order of topological rank 1.
 Then any definable closed (or open) subset of $V$ is a finite union of convex sets. \end{lemme} \begin{proof} Let $X\subseteq V$ be a definable closed subset.
 Consider the equivalence relation $E_X$ which holds of a pair $(a,b)$ in $V^2$ if either $a=b$ or there is no element of $X$ in the interval $a\leq x\leq b$.
 This is a convex equivalence relation.
 Moreover, any $E_X$-class is either of the form $\{a\}$, $a\in X$, or of the form $a<x<b$, with $a,b\in X\cup \{\pm \infty\}$.
 Since $(V,\leq)$ is dense, classes of the second type are infinite.
 By topological rank 1, there can be only finitely many such classes.
 This implies that the complement of $X$ is a finite union of convex sets.
 Then so is $X$. \end{proof}